SamuelBrudner/plume_nav_sim/paper/paper.md

 # Summary

 `plume-nav-sim` is a Gymnasium-compatible environment library designed to standardize the simulation of odor plume navigation.
-Unlike general-purpose gridworlds, it treats odor fields as first-class scientific objects, providing a rigorous interface between fluid dynamics data (analytical or empirical) and navigating agents, including reinforcement learning agents.
+It treats odor fields as first-class scientific objects, providing a rigorous interface between fluid dynamics data (analytical or empirical) and navigating agents.
+Beyond simulation, the library provides a pluggable, interactive inspection suite that allows researchers to visualize agent decisions and internal belief states alongside ground-truth physics, ensuring that complex behaviors can be debugged and validated frame-by-frame.
 The library is built around explicit abstractions for plume fields, sensor models, and experiment configuration, ensuring that every simulation run is reproducible and self-describing.

 The package targets researchers building agents that must localize a plume source using smell.
 It emphasizes: